Stem Cell Lawsuit – Injured by a Stem Cell Products or Therapy?

 To meet FDA current good manufacturing practices (cGMP) requirements, stem cell companies must maintain a sterile facility to prevent risk of contamination.
 Live stem cells must be irradiated to ensure no bacterial or viral contamination is present.

 Stem cell companies must also only market their cells for uses approved by the FDA.
 Telling patients or doctors that a stem cell line FDA-approved for lymphoma treatment is “also useful for Type I diabetes treatment” is dangerous and illegal.

 Many stem cell products are manufactured overseas, making efficient FDA regulation difficult.
-With an FDA staffing shortage, overseas stem cell companies aren’t worried about surprise inspections and have no reason to maintain a sterile facility or sufficient quality control testing.
+With an FDA staffing shortage, overseas stem cell companies aren’t worried about surprise inspections and often fail to maintain a sterile facility or have proper quality control testing.

 Most stem cell companies know an FDA inspection is coming months in advance, giving them time to clean up equipment, falsify quality control data and hide violations.

-Our stem cell litigation firm is currently working with the federal government to uncover potentially dangerous stem cell products.
+Our stem cell injury lawyers are currently working with the federal government to uncover potentially dangerous stem cell products.
 We are interested in hearing from anyone who has experienced serious complications after stem cell therapy.

 Working with our national network of dangerous drug lawyers, we can help you receive answers and compensation.
 Stem cell products may be the future of modern medicine.
 Unfortunately, there are far too many companies rushing into the field with untested or dangerous products and making wild claims of miracle cures.